ocochabob/ma_spark_applications/README.md

 ### data

-The data folder contains an artficially created CAN dataset and a real-world US dataset in CSV format.
+The data folder contains an artificially created CAN dataset and a real-world US dataset in CSV format.

 The CAN dataset consists of three columns: